CrazyFedde/docs/commands.md

 <a name="goodbye-message"></a>
 ### Goodbye Message

-Sets the goodbye message to the given string, if no arguments is parsed to the command the goodbye message will be set back to the default goodbye message, you can customize how the goodbye message looks using [placeholders](/docs/{{version}}/placeholders).
+Sets the goodbye message to the given string.
+If no arguments are passed, the goodbye message will be set back to the default goodbye message.
+You can customize how the goodbye message looks using [placeholders](/docs/{{version}}/placeholders).

 The **general.manage_server** permission is required to run this command.